Federal Capital Territory (Nigeria): Languages

 Languages of the Federal Capital Territory listed by local government area (LGA) are presented in tabular format as follows:

 Hausa language is widely spoken at the Federal Capital Territory.

+Religion

+Sheikh Ibrahim Ahmad Maqari is the Chief Imam of the Abuja National Mosque (2017).

+21% Roman Catholic with 908,744 followers in the Archdiocese of Abuja (1981) with 137 parishes under Archbishop Ignatius Ayau Kaigama (2019).

+The Anglican Province of Abuja, led by Archbishop Henry Ndukuba, Primate of Nigeria (2020), also Bishop of the Diocese of Abuja (1989), also includes the Diocese of Gwagwalada led by Bishop Moses Bukpe Tabwaye (2015).

 Politics

 The council was elected in the 2022 Federal Capital Territory local elections.

+Ireti Kingibe is the current representative of FCT senatorial district.